ssfve/mysql/common.md

 mysql -umysql -p

 # grant privileges to a user
 GRANT ALL ON boardgames.bggdata TO 'mysql'@'localhost';

+sudo easy_install pip